kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

 ## Kedro runners

 Having specified the data catalog and the pipeline, you are now ready to run the pipeline.
 There are two different runners you can specify:

 * `SequentialRunner` - runs your nodes sequentially; once a node has completed its task then the next one starts.
 * `ParallelRunner` - runs your nodes in parallel; independent nodes are able to run at the same time, allowing you to take advantage of multiple CPU cores.

-By default, `src/kedro_tutorial/run.py` uses a `SequentialRunner`, which is instantiated when you execute `kedro run` from the command line.
+By default, Kedro uses a `SequentialRunner`, which is instantiated when you execute `kedro run` from the command line.
 Switching to use `ParallelRunner` is as simple as providing an additional flag when running the pipeline from the command line as follows:

 ```bash
 kedro run --parallel
 ```

 `ParallelRunner` executes the pipeline nodes in parallel, and is more efficient when there are independent branches in your pipeline.

 > *Note:* `ParallelRunner` performs task parallelisation, which is different from data parallelisation as seen in PySpark.